kosar/howto/doorbell.md

 The program then sets up an event detect on the doorbell pin, using the add_event_detect function from the RPi.GPIO library.
 This function tells the raspberry pi to listen for a falling edge (a transition from high to low) on the specified pin, and to call the doorbell_callback function whenever it detects one.
 The bouncetime parameter specifies the minimum amount of time that must pass between successive calls to the callback function.

+Finally, the program enters an infinite loop and waits for the doorbell to be pressed.
+When the doorbell is pressed, the event detect function triggers the callback function, which executes the desired response.

 ## Testing

 The existing telephone system uses the Channel Vision TE 200 circuit board ([manual here](https://jmacfiles.s3.amazonaws.com/TE200II.pdf)).